Myitian/MEGA-PWD/README.md

 # MEGA-PWD
-Show current location in title when using MEGA cloud storage.
+A userscript that shows current location in title when using MEGA cloud storage.